nickbrandt/GitLab/doc/install/azure/index.md

 ### Configure the Management tab

 Use this tab to configure monitoring and management options for your VM.
-You can leave them at their default settings.
+You don't need to change the default settings.

 ### Configure the Advanced tab

-Use this tab to add additional configuration, agents, scripts or applications through virtual machine extensions or cloud-init.
-You can leave them at their default settings.
+Use this tab to add additional configuration, agents, scripts or applications through virtual machine extensions or `cloud-init`.
+You don't need to change the default settings.

 ### Configure the Tags tab

 Use this tab to add name/value pairs that enable you to categorize resources.
-You can leave them at their default settings.
+You don't need to change the default settings.

 ### Review and create the VM

-In the final tab, you are presented with all the options you have selected, where you can review and modify your choices from the previous steps.
-Azure will run validation tests in the background, and if you have provided all of the required settings, you can create the VM.
+The final tab presents you with all of your selected options, where you can review and modify your choices from the previous steps.
+Azure will run validation tests in the background, and if you provided all of the required settings, you can create the VM.

-After you select **Create**, if you had opted for Azure to create an SSH key pair for you, you will be asked to download the private SSH key.
+After you select **Create**, if you had opted for Azure to create an SSH key pair for you, you'll be asked to download the private SSH key.
 Download the key, as you'll need it to SSH into the VM.

-After you download the key, the deployment will begin.
+After you download the key, the deployment begins.

 ### Finish deployment

-At this point, Azure will begin deploying your new VM.
+At this point, Azure begins to deploy your new VM.
 The deployment process takes a few minutes to complete.
 After it's complete, the new VM and its associated resources are displayed on the Azure Dashboard.
 Select **Go to resource** to visit the dashboard of the VM.